11 Reasons Why You Should Go on More Outdoor Vacations

 7. Increase Happiness Levels

-By trying new things and exploring new territories, you experience a real adrenaline rush which only further inspires you to step outside the box.
+By trying new things and exploring new territories, you experience a real adrenaline rush that only further inspires you to step outside the box.
 The more experiences you try, the more positive emotions you retain as compared to the negative ones that are often seen in those who suffer through a lifetime of routine.

 The more adventure you have in your life, the better able you are to fend off anxiety and depression, keeping you in a positive frame of mind for life.